Get to know the staff at the Norbertine Center for Spirituality.

 Tony serves as director of the Norbertine Center for Spirituality.

 He earned a Bachelor of Arts degree in theology from St. John’s University in Collegeville, Minnesota, and a Master of Theological Studies degree from St. Norbert College.

 Formerly Tony served as the director for youth ministry and then the director for lay ministry formation for the Diocese of Green Bay for 22 years.
-He continues to be active in social justice ministries and helped establish StreetLights Outreach, St. John the Evangelist Homeless Shelter, and the Micah Center (a daytime resource center in downtown Green Bay).
-He coordinates the Ministry Team at the shelter and serves on the Community Leadership Council for both the shelter and the Micah Center.
+He continues to be active in social justice ministries and helped to establish Whatsoever You Do, Inc., an umbrella non-profit organization that encompasses four programs: StreetLights Outreach, Spokes of Hope, Amani Outreach, and the Giving Garden.
+Tony was involved in the formation of St. John the Evangelist Homeless Shelter and the Micah Center (a daytime resource center in downtown Green Bay).
+He serves on the ministry team at the shelter and serves on the boards of St. John the Evangelist Homeless Shelter, Wellspring, and Foundations.

 In his free time Tony enjoys walking, biking, reading, playing tennis in the abbey tennis league, and golfing.
-He is also an active member of the Norbertine Associates.
-Tony and his wife Janine live in west De Pere.
-They have two adult children, Andy and Meagan.
+He also is an active member of the Norbertine Associates and the Sisters of St. Joseph of Carondelet Associates.
+Tony and his wife Janine live in West De Pere.
+They have two adult children: Andy and Meagan.

 Spiritual Direction Coordinator

 Public Relations Coordinator

 Kathie serves as public relations coordinator at the Norbertine Center for Spirituality, where she is also a spiritual director and coordinates spiritual direction, in addition to offering presentations and retreats.